AmirSinaRZ/PersianCalendar/README.md

 Contributions are welcome!
 If you find a bug or would like to create a new feature, please submit a pull request.

 ## License
-This library is licensed under the MIT License.
+This library is licensed under the  Apache-2.0 license.
 See [LICENSE](https://github.com/AmirSinaRZ/PersianCalendar?tab=Apache-2.0-1-ov-file)

 Developed by Amirsina Razghandi